KhartesViewer/khartes/README.md

 is a region in your high-resolution data volume that is possible to segment.

-What you are looking for is a region where the papyrus sheets, as seen in the top data slice, are not too tilted (you want an angle flatter than 45 degrees or so).
+What you are looking for is a region where the papyrus sheets, as seen in the top Data Slice, are not too tilted (you want an angle flatter than 45 degrees or so).
 This region doesn't have to be very large, but if you can't find even a small area, then you may